Blog – Posted on Thursday, May 14

-Feminist and experimental, Carmen Maria Machado’s Her Body and Other Parties freely combines elements from sci-fi, magical realism, horror, and queer theory to create refreshing short stories designed to move you and creep you out at the same time.
+An experimental feminist book, Carmen Maria Machado’s Her Body and Other Parties freely combines elements from sci-fi, magical realism, horror, and queer theory to create refreshing short stories designed to move you and creep you out at the same time.
 Her Body and Other Parties is the kind of book that leaves you feeling like you’ve really witnessed something astonishing, and need a friend to discuss it with as soon as you put it down.

 54. The House of the Spirits by Isabel Allende

 In this magical realist novel, Isabel Allende spans several generations of the same Latin-American family, but focuses on protagonist Clara.
 In the tradition of Gabriel García Márquez, this is an epic book full of life and events, where everything happens in an endless stream of dramatic family developments — which sounds like a lot, but you’ll be hooked.
 Widely considered to be Allende’s finest novel, The House of the Spirits is a riveting read that will leave you feeling that you’ve stepped into a whole new world full of magical women.

 55. The Yellow Wallpaper and Other Stories by Charlotte Perkins Gilman